Bachelor of Sacred Theology (S.T.B.)

 The examination has two parts:

 Part One: Written Component.
 A three-hour written examination in which the candidate for the S.T.B. will be asked to write on three themes (theses), one each from the assigned areas of sacred scripture, systematic theology, and moral theology.
 In each area the candidate will be able to choose from three possible questions.
 The principal purpose of the written component of the S.T.B. examination will be to test the candidate’s ability to expose theological materials, with the special emphasis (as appropriate) on the pertinent contributions of historical and positive theology.
+A candidate must score a 3.25 on the written component before being admitted to the oral component.

 The residency requirement for the S.T.B. degree is six semesters.